 Does a Title Company Remove Liens?

 The purpose of a title company is to research and inform you of any liens or legal requirements attached to your intended property.
-Removal of such is not within the power of a title company as this can only be done by the seller.
+Only the seller can remove those issues; the title company has no authority to do it.

 What Happens When Liens Or Debts Are Uncovered?